 Bond, Charles, late of Gravesend, * Kent, victualler, wine and spirit merchant, d.c.
 Surr.
 Dec.
 18 and 28, and Jan.
 22, at 12 each day.—Sols.
 Messrs.
 Saunders and Co.
 Upper Thames-street.
 Pet.
 Cred.
 John Fassett Burnett, Vauxhall, * Surrey distiller, and Robert Burnett, and Charles Fasset Burnett, his partners.
 Seal.
 Dec.
 10.

 This page contains an excerpt from the London Gazette, December 11th, 1824, listing recent local bankruptcies.
-I'm not sure what all of the abbreviations mean, but I assume "Pet.
-Cred." means "Petitioning Creditors" (i.e., the creditors to Mr. Charles Bond that are petitioning for his bankruptcy for what I can only assume as defaulting on a loan).
-This means that Robert Burnett is a distiller that loaned some money to a spirit merchant.
-Now, why would a distiller (whom you have already established as probably being quite wealthy) waste his time giving a petty loan to a spirit merchant?
+I’m not sure what all of the abbreviations mean, but I assume “Pet.
+Cred.” means “Petitioning Creditors” (i.e., the creditors to Mr. Charles Bond that are petitioning for his bankruptcy for what I can only assume as defaulting on a loan).
+This means that Robert Burnett is a distiller who loaned some money to a spirit merchant.
+Now, why would a distiller (whom we have already established as probably being quite wealthy) waste his time giving a petty loan to a spirit merchant?
 Perhaps he had advanced Mr. Bond some product and wished compensation?